Gtonizuka/UMG-LedgerBoard/README.md

-# Umberto Mirko Garozzo infinite scroll implementation
+# LedgerX options board

 ## Run the server

-From the server directory first run `npm install` and then `node server.js`.
-This should spin a server on port 4000.
+From the `server` directory run `npm install` to install dependencies.
+Therefore run `node server.js`.
+This will spin a server on port 4000.

-## Run the Front End
+## Run the React app

 In the project directory, you can run: